Blogs

 ARI can immediately deliver accurate timelines, ensuring your responders focus attention on what matters most.

 Another key drain of human focus happens in preparation for post-incident learning.
 Much of the preparation work is rote and time consuming.
 Teams want to know what happened, which fix worked, and what the impacts were.
-ARI can gather findings and recap events so that your teams focus on learning rather than the gruntwork of connecting the dots.
+Typically, that means spending hours gathering data and collating it for human consumption.
+ARI can gather findings and recap events so that your teams focus on learning rather than doing the grunt work of manually connecting the dots.

 ARI is asked for a summary along with lessons learned, then a full report suitable for a postmortem is displayed